Journal of Jesuit Studies

 Artibus et Historiae is a distinguished academic journal published by IRSA PUBLISHING HOUSE, focusing on the fields of Visual Arts and Performing Arts within the broader scope of Arts and Humanities.
 With an ISSN of 0391-9064, this journal has become a crucial platform for the dissemination of scholarly research, critical discourse, and innovative ideas in art history and visual culture.
 Though its coverage in Scopus was discontinued in 2018, it maintained a respectable ranking of #279 out of 502 in its category, placing it in the 44th percentile.
 This positions Artibus et Historiae as a respected contributor to scholarly conversations in its field.
 Researchers, professionals, and students will find valuable insights and analyses that deepen their understanding of artistic practices and historical contexts.
 While not an open-access journal, it aims to bridge the gap between academia and broader audiences interested in the dynamic interplay of art and history.

-Illuminating the Complexities of Ottoman History
+Unraveling the Tapestry of Intellectual History